3310 Evaluating Before Issuing a Permit

 3323 Identifying, Documenting and Assessing Information from Prior Operation Numbers (RCCR Only)

-When evaluating the application for a GRO or CPA license, CCR staff determine if the applicant demonstrates an intent to obtain a contract with DFPS or a Single Source Continuum Contractor (SSCC).
+CCR staff determine if the applicant for a GRO or CPA license demonstrates an intent to obtain a contract with DFPS or a Single Source Continuum Contractor (SSCC).
 If the applicant demonstrates such an intent, CCR staff then determine whether the applicant:

-- is applying for a new license in a different location;
+- is applying for an additional or different type of license in a different location;

 - is reapplying for a new license after voluntarily closing; or